Magnacarter/wp-bodybuilder/README.txt

 WP BodyBuilder will auto build a JSON Schema script in accordance with Google's ExercisePlan schema requirements to give your workout card optimal SEO.

+For further instructions on how to use WP BodyBuilder, please see the video tutorial [on YouTube](https://youtu.be/OVX_bpgMgnU)

 **Development of this plugin is done [on GitHub](https://github.com/Magnacarter/wp-bodybuilder).
 Pull requests welcome.
 Please see [issues](https://github.com/Magnacarter/wp-bodybuilder/issues) reported there before going to the plugin forum.**

 == Installation ==